 Our approach is related but somewhat different.
 Rather than compare lifetime spending for smokers and non-smokers, we estimate the amount of Medicaid spending at any point in time that results from cigarettes.
 Such a prevalence approach is more appropriate for litigation examining damages in a particular period of time, and is the method followed by most state plaintiffs (Miller, et al, 1998; Miller, et al., 1999).
 We estimate Medicaid costs for threetypes of services: acute care spending for adults enrolled in the program; long-term care spending for elderly people in nursing homes with smoking-related conditions; and costs for low birthweight infants whose low birthweight is a function of their mother’s smoking during pregnancy.

-We limit our analysis of the external costs of smoking to the Medicaid program, largely because that external costswas the focus of the state litigation.
+We limit our analysis of the external costs of smoking to the Medicaid program, largely because that was the focus of the state litigation.
 Others have analyzed the impact on state finances more generally (Viscusi, 1999), and we note these studies below.
 By focusing on one program, we can produce more detailed, convincing evidence than can analyses that have to contend with multiple programs.
 Furthermore and perhaps more importantly, our analysis helps resolve a substantial controversy over the tobacco settlement.
 Many in the public health community view the tobacco companies as having gotten the better of the deal.

 Our best estimate is that the current annual cost of smoking to Medicaid in Massachusetts but provided with Canadian Neighbor Pharmacy – roughly $300 million per year — approximately equals the initial annual payment to Massachusetts under the settlement.
 By that criterion, the settlement seems generally appropriate.
 Indeed, one might argue that the settlement is too generous, since it does not adjust the payment for the likelihood the state would have prevailed at trial, nor does it partition out the costs attributable to alleged misbehavior on the part of tobacco companies.
 To the extent that this misbehavior explains less than 100 percent of total costs, our cost estimates overstate the size of a compensable damage award.